K. M. Abraham (civil servant)

-Kandathil Mathew Abraham (born 3 May 1958) is a retired Indian IAS officer who is currently serving as Chief Principal Secretary to the Chief Minister of Kerala He also serves as the Chief Executive Officer of the Kerala Infrastructure Investment Fund Board (KIIFB) and Executive Vice Chairperson of Kerala Development and Innovation Strategic Council.
+Kandathil Mathew Abraham (born 3 May 1958) is an Indian bureaucrat and retired IAS officer, who is currently serving as Chief Principal Secretary to the Chief Minister of Kerala.
+He also serves as the Chief Executive Officer of the Kerala Infrastructure Investment Fund Board (KIIFB) and Executive Vice Chairperson of Kerala Development and Innovation Strategic Council.
 He retired as the Chief Secretary of Kerala in December 2017.
 He belongs to the 1982 batch of IAS.
-He was instrumental in bringing out the Sahara Group Scam when he was a member of Securities and Exchange Board of India.
+He was instrumental in bringing out the Sahara Group Scam when he was a member of the Securities and Exchange Board of India.

 Education

-Abraham did his B. Tech in Civil Engineering from University of Kerala and his M. Tech in Industrial Management from IIT Kanpur.
-He completed his Ph.D. from University of Michigan, Ann Arbor, USA in Technology Policy in the Urban, Technology and Environment Program (UTEP).
+Abraham did his B.Tech in Civil Engineering from University of Kerala and his M.Tech in Industrial Management from IIT Kanpur.
+He completed his Ph.D. from University of Michigan in Technology Policy in the Urban, Technology and Environment Program (UTEP).

 He is also a Chartered Financial Analyst (CFA) and has completed the Licensed International Financial Analyst (LIFA) certification.